Start your healing today>>

 The Role of Therapy in Grief Support

 While grieving is a personal experience, therapy provides the tools, support, and space needed to work through your emotions.
-At Greater Boston Behavioral Health, we offer several therapeutic approaches that can be particularly effective for those experiencing grief, including Cognitive-Behavioral Therapy (CBT) in Boston and Dialectical Behavior Therapy (DBT) in Boston.
+At Greater Boston Behavioral Health, we offer several therapeutic approaches that can be particularly effective for those experiencing grief, including Cognitive-Behavioral Therapy in Boston and Dialectical Behavior Therapy in Boston.

 Cognitive-Behavioral Therapy (CBT)